gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 8. Permalink Manager settings.

 == Changelog ==

+= 2.3.0 (December 14, 2022) =
+* Dev - For improved readability, the plugin's code has been reformatted and more comments have been added to match WordPress PHP Coding Standards
+* Dev - To simplify the codebase, redundant functions and variables were removed
+* Fix - The post/term titles in Bulk URI Editor are protected from XSS (Cross-site scripting) attacks by sanitizing the displayed titles
+* Fix - Improved compatibility with Groundhogg plugin
+* Fix - Improved compatibility with BasePress plugin
+* Fix - Minor improvements for WPML compatibility
+* Fix - The bug that caused the message "You are not allowed to remove Permalink Manager data!" to show up randomly in the admin dashboard has been fixed

 = 2.2.20.4 (November 23, 2022) =
 * Fix - The "URI Editor" for individual term pages is now called later to ensure that all custom taxonomies are registered